liamchampton/build-test-and-deploy-to-azure/README.md

 **This is a template repository**

 ---
+> **NOTE:** This repository build status will continue to fail as it is an example repository specifically for the blog article mentioned below.
+This will not affect you if you fork it and set up the pipeline secrets correctly.

 The accompanying article for this repository can be found [here](link-to-article)

-## Quickstart to run the project locally
+## Quickstart to run the project **locally**
 ### Prerequisites
 - Go 1.16 or higher
 - Docker or Podman